wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 <a name="Preferences"></a>
 ## Preferences
 To create a SpeechClient, you need to first create a Preferences object.
 The Preferences object is a set of parameters that configures the behavior of the speech service.
 It consists of the following fields:
-* SpeechLanguage: The locale of the audio being sent to the speech service.
+* **SpeechLanguage**: The locale of the audio being sent to the speech service.
-* ServiceUri: The endpoint use to call the speech service.
+* **ServiceUri**: The endpoint use to call the speech service.
-* AuthorizationProvider: An IAuthorizationProvider implemetation used to fetch tokens in order to access the speech service.
+* **AuthorizationProvider**: An IAuthorizationProvider implemetation used to fetch tokens in order to access the speech service.
 Although the sample provides a Cognitive Services authorization provider, it is highly recommended to create your own implementation to handle token caching.
-* EnableAudioBuffering: An advanced option, please see Connection Management
+* **EnableAudioBuffering**: An advanced option, please see Connection Management

 <a name="Input"></a>
 ## Speech Input
 The SpeechInput object consists of 2 fields:
-* Audio: A stream implementation of your choice that the SDK will pull audio from.
+* **Audio**: A stream implementation of your choice that the SDK will pull audio from.
 Please note that this could be any Stream that supports reading.
-Note: the SDK detects the end of the stream when it the stream returns 0 when attempting to read from it.
+  **Note**: the SDK detects the end of the stream when it the stream returns 0 when attempting to read from it.
-* RequestMetadata: Metadata about the speech request.
+* **RequestMetadata**: Metadata about the speech request.
 For more details refer to the documentation.

 <a name="Request"></a>
 ## Speech Request
-Once you have instantiated a SpeechClient and SpeechInput objects, use RecognizeAsync to make a request to the speech service. var task = speechClient.RecognizeAsync(speechInput);
+Once you have instantiated a SpeechClient and SpeechInput objects, use RecognizeAsync to make a request to the speech service.

+**var task = speechClient.RecognizeAsync(speechInput);**

 The task returned by RecognizeAsync completes once the request completes.
 The last RecognitionResult that the server thinks is the end of the recognition.
 The task can Fault if the server or the SDK fails unexpectedly.

 <a name="Events"></a>
 ## Speech Events
 #### Partial Results Event:
-This event gets called every time the Speech Recognition Server has an idea of what the speaker might be saying – even before he or she has finished speaking (if you are using the Microphone Client) or have finished transferring data (if you are using the Data Client).
+#This event gets called every time the Speech Recognition Server has an idea of what the speaker might be saying – even before he or she has finished speaking (if you are using the Microphone Client) or have finished transferring data (if you are using the Data Client).
 #### Intent Event:
 Called on WithIntent clients (only in ShortPhrase mode) after the final reco result has been parsed into structured JSON intent.
 #### Result Event: